 How can I or my attorney pursue a claim in court in Texas?

 If your employer has failed to pay you the minimum wage, you have two years from the date the wages were due to file a lawsuit to recover the unpaid wages.
 Your employer is liable to you for twice the amount you are owed in wages, and the court may also require your employer to pay your litigation costs and attorneys' fees.
-If your employer has otherwise failed to pay your wages under Texas law, you must go through the administrative process described in #5.
+If your employer has otherwise failed to pay your wages under Texas law, you must go through the administrative process described in the previous section.